-This is a general guideline for any accident involving company personnel, company vehicles, or company operated roads.

-Follow First Response - 7 Steps (Section 1.2) Notify your immediate Supervisor and / or Incident Commander Move the vehicle out of the traveled roadway, if it is clear, safe and legal.
-Turn off the ignitions of the cars involved, if safe to do so.
-Notify your immediate supervisor and / or designated Incident Commander.
-Secure the area and make sure that people are not out in traffic (in harm's wa y) to prevent potential additional accidents. • • Mark the scene of the accident with flares or reflective triangles.
+☐ Follow First Response - 7 Steps (Section 1.2) ☐ Notify your immediate Supervisor and / or Incident Commander ☐ Move the vehicle out of the traveled roadway, if it is clear, safe and legal. ☐ Turn off the ignitions of the cars involved, if safe to do so. ☐ Notify your immediate supervisor and / or designated Incident Commander. ☐ Secure the area and make sure that people are not out in traffic (in harm's way) to prevent potential additional accidents.

+Mark the scene of the accident with flares or reflective triangles.
 Call Emergency Services or STARS Emergency Link Centre, to notify the police and, if necessary, emergency medical services.

-Assess hazards and, if safe to do so: Make a first aid check of all persons involved in the accident.
-Get medical attention for anyone who may need it.
-If a person is unconscious or complains of neck or back pain, it best not to move them until qualified medical personnel arrive.
-In some situations, you may have no choice but to move them for their own safety.
-If you are in that type of situation, try to , , , , , , , , , , , , , , , , , , , , their neck and back.
-The less movement, the better. · · , , Obtain the names and contact information of any witnesses to the collision. ' vehicles' direction of travel and lane.
-Also note the date, time and weather condit ions.
+■ Assess hazards and, if safe to do so:

+- o Make a first aid check of all persons involved in the accident. - Get medical attention for anyone who may need it. - o If a person is unconscious or complains of neck or back pain, it best not to move them until qualified medical personnel arrive. - o In some situations, you may have no choice but to move them for their own safety.
+If you are in that type of situation, try to move them as steadily and slowly as possible while supporting neck and back.
+The less movement, the better.

+☐ Complete all required ARC accident documentation.

+- ☐ Exchange insurance information with any other parties involved in the collision. - □ Obtain the names and contact information of any witnesses to the collision. - ☐ Make a quick diagram of where the vehicle occupants were seated and indicate the vehicles' direction of travel and lane.
+Also note the date, time and weather conditions.

+their